johnjosephhorton/litfisk/README.md

 ## Why do you make this?

 It scratches and itch---taking notes on PDFs is terrible and sharing literature notes with co-authors is a pain.
+I would *love* if someone worked this and turned it into a more reasonable python pacakge.
+I know there are lots of poor practices in here (e.g., my use of `os.system` calls).

 ## How does it work?